 Discover Réunion : Sports and leisure

 Reunion Island is a paradise for outdoor sports.
 Its rugged terrain and steep cliffs lend themselves to every kind of initiation, between air, water and land.
 The island has become an essential stop-off point for adventure raids.
 On land, the main activity is of course hiking, but you can also enjoy the beauty of the landscape on horseback, mountain bike or by revving up the engine of a quad bike or buggy.
-Or tackle the rivers with white-water sports (canyoning, rafting, kayaking, hiking...).
-But Réunion Island is also beautiful from the sea, and there are plenty of activities to choose from (diving, boat and sailboat trips, surfing, windsurfing, kitesurfing, deep-sea fishing, jet-skiing...).
-And when you take to the skies, soaring over the cirques and skimming the peaks aboard a microlight, helicopter or paraglider, you'll have a souvenir for life!
+Or take to the rivers with white-water sports (canyoning, rafting, kayaking, hiking...).
+But Réunion Island is also beautiful from the sea, and the activities are legion (diving, boat and sailboat trips, surfing, windsurfing, kitesurfing, deep-sea fishing, jet-skiing...).
+And when you take to the skies, soaring over the cirques and skimming over the peaks, aboard a microlight, helicopter or paraglider, you'll have a souvenir for life!

 To the assault of an exceptional nature